 We are thrilled to share news that we have been awarded funding from University of Bristol’s Brigstow Institute to develop the Soundscape rocking chair and explore the use of technology in bringing the benefits of nature into healthcare settings.

+Some of the research questions that we will be asking include: Can technology and/or nature enhance well-being while a person, relative or carer is in hospital, visiting hospital, or in long-term care?
+If so, how?
 What are the differences between experience of real world nature and a digitally mediated experience of nature?
 Which is more beneficial in a healthcare setting?
+What sound would you miss, if you could no longer hear it?

 The Tangible Memories team were delighted to hear that their extended abstract ‘Rekindling Imagination in Dementia Care with the Resonant Interface Rocking Chair’ has been accepted for CHI 2016 conference.
 This annual gathering of the world’s Computer-Human Interaction community will take place in San Jose, California, and focus on the theme of ‘technology for good’.
 Project team members Pete Bennett and Heidi Hinder are looking forward to presenting their research in May.
 Meanwhile, you can read more about CHI 2016 here: CHI conference 2016.